OZTaekOppa/FastaHandler/README.md

 Oxford Nanopore reads(https://ngdc.cncb.ac.cn/gsa/browse/CRA004538) and (https://www.sciencedirect.com/science/article/pii/S1672022921001741)

 ## GETTING STARTED

-**PoreQC**, integrated with Nextflow, has two specific features: a basecalling (Slow5) and a result summary and visualisation of quality control (Fastq).
-The data input/output enables end-to-end file selection.
-The result summary and visualisation are mainly designed to visualise the outcome for quality control.
-Please note that all required input files (e.g. Slow5) must be prepared from [Slow5tools](https://github.com/hasindu2008/slow5tools) to have a seamless experience of **PoreQC**.
-However, users can use Fastq files for quick quality control.

-**FASTAhandler**, mainly written in Python 3.12+ and ??, has two specific features: a data input module and a result visualisation window.
-The data input module enables end-to-end file selection.
-The result visualisation window is mainly designed to visulise the outcome selected by a user.
-Please note that all required input files (e.g. vcf, gff, gtf, bam, and fasta) must be prepared from third party programs before running the iVPSV.
-And, all input files must be in your local drive on your desktops.
+**FASTAhandler**, mainly written in Python 3.12+ and ??, has 14 modules.
+The data input and output via CLI enables end-to-end file selection.
+Please note that all required input files (e.g. fasta and txt) must be prepared to have a seamless experience of **FASTAhandler**.

 ### multi2singleline